bhaveshiima/DSpace-SAFBuilder/README.md

 | Import fails after validate passes | `SimpleArchiveFormat` folder not accessible by `dspace` user | Run `sudo chown -R dspace:dspace <folder>` |
 | Wrong XML tag in metadata file | Schema prefix in CSV header does not match `dc` | Check column names start with `dc.` for Dublin Core |
 | DSpace error: `Metadata field does not exist` | Language code ended up inside the field name (old SAFBuilder bug) | Use any supported format: `dc.title en`, `dc.title [en]`, or `dc.title[en]` — all are handled correctly |

 ---

+## Contributing

+Contributions, bug reports, and feature requests are welcome.

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/your-feature`)
+3. Commit your changes (`git commit -m 'Add your feature'`)
+4. Push to the branch (`git push origin feature/your-feature`)
+5. Open a Pull Request

+---